 Comparing all the divorce stories I have heard, I’ve come to the conclusion that neither one is worst than the other.
 I don’t believe it’s a matter of gender but rather of personality.

 I have seen marriages where the most amazing man marries the most selfish, self-absorbed woman and vice versa; where the most caring, loving woman marries the most heartless and vulgar man.
 Sometimes there seems to be neither rhyme nor reason as to whom people marry.
 It’s either about chemistry or perhaps insecurity; there is either something about one that attracts the other or where one preys on the frailties of another.
-I am not saying that this occurs in all marriages but just in some of those I have witnessed.
+I am not saying that this occurs in all marriages, but just in some of those, I have witnessed.

-When a marriage breaks down and couples must negotiate their property settlement, the party in the marriage who has always controlled the family money and has been somewhat secretive about the details of family assets, may start to dodge questions during family law negotiations.
+When a marriage breaks down, and couples must negotiate their property settlement, the party in the marriage which has always controlled the family money and has been somewhat secretive about the details of family assets, may start to dodge questions during family law negotiations.
 I often refer to this person as being a narcissist.
 Why?
-Because this person believes they are the most important person in the marriage and consequently may try to secure as much as possible of the family pool of assets for their own benefit.
+Because this person believes they are the most important person in the marriage and consequently may try to secure as much as possible of the family pool of assets for their benefit.

 A narcissist believes their needs are the most important of any other in the family equation.
-They may have been the main bread winner and believe it is this that sees them having a greater sense of entitlement to the family money pot.
-They do not equate the sacrifice of another having given up their career or education to care for a family, they don’t see the value in being a home maker, they don’t care that depriving their partner of their fair share as being anything wrong.
+They may have been the main breadwinner and believe it is this that sees them having a greater sense of entitlement to the family money pot.
+They do not equate the sacrifice of another having given up their career or education to care for a family; they don’t see the value in being a homemaker, they don’t care that depriving their partner of their fair share as being anything wrong.

 They may mask their real intention (keeping the majority of money for themselves) by seeking to justify concerns they have that whatever may be paid for the upkeep on their children may be haphazardly spent by their ex on non-child essential items.
 A narcissist has little or no empathy for others and has fabricated a reality in which they are superior and more important.